Skip to main content

 Make your assessments fair and objective

-Performance management is arguably one of the most important functions of a manager.
-Managers are responsible for holding 1-on-1 meetings that support continuous growth, helping their direct reports set aligned and attainable goals, and regularly communicating about a direct report’s progress.
-Not least of all, managers are the ones who deliver the performance review, as well as advocate for promotion opportunities and compensation raises.
+Performance management is arguably one of a manager's most important functions.
+Managers are responsible for holding one-on-one meetings that support continuous growth, helping their direct reports set aligned and attainable goals, and regularly communicating about a direct report’s progress.
+Not least of all, managers deliver performance reviews and advocate for promotion opportunities and compensation raises.

-That’s why it’s essential that your managers are set up to deliver fair and effective performance reviews to their direct reports.
+That’s why your managers must be set up to deliver fair and effective performance reviews to their direct reports.
 This is especially true for first-time managers, who have only ever received performance reviews as an individual contributor.
-To this end, HR leaders must ensure that every manager at the organization understands the company’s approach to performance, their responsibilities as part of the process, and key timelines and dates.
+To this end, HR leaders must ensure that every manager understands the company’s approach to performance, their responsibilities as part of the process, and key timelines and dates.
 Leaders should also help new managers become aware of their biases before conducting any performance reviews.
 Diversity, equity, and inclusion (DEI) doesn't exist in a vacuum, and managers should be trained on these concepts so they can deliver fairer, more equitable performance reviews.

-• Performance management best practices for building a high-performance culture
+Best practices for building a high-performance culture with performance management

 Implement the above tasks well, and you’ll have a solid foundation for improving employee performance.
-That said, collecting data and finding the right performance tool can go a long way in helping you create a more scalable and engaging performance process.
+That said, collecting data and finding the right performance management software can go a long way in helping you create a more scalable and engaging performance process.

 Leverage data